wlanboy/raspberrypi/ceph.md

-# Step by stop ceph install
+# Local ceph install
+Commands to install a local ceph instance with loopback devices instead of real hard disks.

 ## packages